SPhillips1337/AI_interview_assistant/README.md

 # Interview Assistant

 A simple web application that acts as an interview assistant.
 It takes spoken or typed input, sends it to a large language model (LLM) like Ollama or OpenAI, and displays the response.
+The main page displays a scrollable chat history, allowing you to see the full context of your conversation.
 This tool is designed to be used with a voice-to-text utility like Windows 11 Voice Assistance.

 ## Features